 HAB_AUTH_TOKEN environment variable to this value, so that any commands requiring authentication will use it.

-After you have done the basic account creation steps, you need to create your origin keys.
-The private key will be used to sign your packages and the public key will be used by supervisors to verify the integrity of your packages (
+After finishing the basic account creation steps, you need to create your origin key pair.
+Habitat will use the private origin key to sign the artifacts (

-You can either create an origin key pair by running
+You can create an origin key pair by running

-hab setup from your host machine, or running
+hab cli setup from your host machine, or by running

 /hab/cache/keys inside the studio environment.